cse110-fa22-group5/cse110-fa22-group5/specs/adrs/cicd.md

   - HTML5 validation
   - Jest tests for javascript unit testing
   - Javascript linting
+- Have local unit testing and format checking as well
 ## Decision Outcome

 * We discussed which options we wanted with the larger group- i.e. what they would want to validate their code, and what we would want implemented by the end of this week and the above *considered options* represent what the larger group decided upon.